arcadia-unity/Arcadia/USAGE.md

               (.. collision relativeVelocity))))
 ```

 This will start logging the collisions of an object named "Cube" in the scene.
-Note that Arcadia hooks reanme Unity's camel case names to more idiomatic Clojure hyphenated keywords with (`OnCollisionEnter` becomes `:on-collision-enter`).
+Note that Arcadia hooks rename Unity's camel case names to more idiomatic Clojure hyphenated keywords with (`OnCollisionEnter` becomes `:on-collision-enter`).
 Also note that as per [OnCollisionEnter's documentation](https://docs.unity3d.com/ScriptReference/MonoBehaviour.OnCollisionEnter.html), the message includes a parameter, so our function takes two arguments: the attached object (`go`, the same as all Arcadia hook functions), and the collision information (`collision`, of type [Collision](https://docs.unity3d.com/ScriptReference/Collision.html)).
 We use interop to extract relevant data and log it.

+##### Entry Point

+Clojure developers often look for a "main" function or an "entry point" that they can use to kick off their code.
+Unity does not have such a thing. *All* code at runtime is triggered through Messages, meaning *all code at runtime is triggered by Components attached to GameObjects*.
+If your game logic would benefit from an entry point, you will have to add an empty GameObject to the scene with a `:start` hook associated with the function you want to run at startup.

+##### Workflow

+For hooks that serialize and persist, writing code to a file is crucial.
+At the same time, the UI for adding hooks is not finished yet, so the REPL is still needed.
+A good workflow is the following:

+1. Start a Clojure file in `Assets` following Clojure folder naming conventions (e.g. `Assets/game/core.clj`)
+2. Give the file a namespace form as usual with any `require`s you need (e.g. `(ns game.core (:require arcadia.core))`)
+3. Define a function in that file that you want to use as a hook (e.g. `(defn rotate [gameobject] (.. gameobject transform (Rotate 0 1 0)))`)
+4. Save the file
+5. In the REPL, require the namespace and use `arcadia.core` (e.g. `(require 'game.core) (use 'arcadia.core)`)
+6. In the REPL, attach the var refering to the function to a GameObject as a hook (e.g. `(hook+ (object-named "Main Camera") :update #'game.core/rotate)`)
+7. Save the scene
+8. At play time, the GameObject will `require` the namespace associated with the var and lookup the function so that it can be invoked whenever unity sends its message

 #### State
 *This part of Arcadia is under active development.
 We're documenting the parts that are most settled, but expect changes.*

 Unity components implement both behavior and state.
 State manifests as mutable fields on component instances that the component (or other components) are expected to read from and write to.
 Arcadia hooks are just functions, so they do not normally maintain state.
-Instead, a seperate Arcadia state component and related API are provided.
+Instead, a separate Arcadia state component and related API are provided.
 This is still mutable state, but we hope to imbue this part of the engine with a little more composability and concurrency.

 The idea is to give every GameObject that uses Arcadia state a single persistent hashmap inside an atom.
 Code can read the whole map, or update a single key at a time (merging into the hashmap has also been suggested).
 If different libraries use namespace qualified keywords, then multiple codebases can write interact with the same single state atom without colliding or coordinating.
 Wrapping the hashmap in an atom means that updating Arcadia state is threadsafe and can be done safely from arbitrary Clojure code.